 You are advised to be in touch with your study center for obtaining the counseling schedule of the courses.
 Attend counseling sessions regularly.
 Prepare well and go for the counseling session so that you can interact with the academic counselor.
 Don't expect regular lectures to be delivered during counseling sessions.
-Interaction is very important and attend the counseling sessions with the list of doubts pertaining to the topic that is scheduled for counseling during the respective session.
-Ensure that you attend practical counseling sessions without fail.
-If you do not meet minimum attendance requirement for practical counseling sessions, then you will not be permitted to appear for term end practical examinations with out fulfilling the minimum attendance, then your result may be withheld and may also be cancelled.
+Interaction is very important and, therefore, you are advised to attend the counseling sessions with the list of doubts pertaining to the topic that is scheduled for counseling during the respective session.
+Ensure that you attend practical counseling sessions, then you will not be permitted to appear for term end practical examinations.
+If you appear for term end practical examinations without fulfilling the minimum attendance, then your result may be withheld and may also be cancelled.